-The EYFS class is organised to allow children to explore and learn in a safe and secure environment.
-There are areas within their classroom where the children can be active, be quiet andrest, engage in solitary play and engage in cooperative play as well as direct teaching as whole classand in small groups or 1:1 with an adult.
+The EYFS classes are organised to allow children to explore and learn in a safe and secure environment.
+There are areas within their classroom where the children can be active, be quiet and rest, engage in solitary play and engage in cooperative play as well as direct teaching as whole class and in small groups or 1:1 with an adult.
 Each classroom is set up in learning areas, where children are able to find and locate equipment and resources independently.

-The Reception classroom has its own enclosed early years outdoor area.
-Being outdoors offers the children furtheropportunities to explore, use their senses, develop their language skills and be physically active.
-We plan activities and resources both inside and outside enabling the children to develop in all areas oflearning.
+Each class has its own enclosed early years outdoor area.
+Being outdoors offers the children further opportunities to explore, use their senses, develop their language skills and be physically active.
+We plan activities and resources both inside and outside enabling the children to develop in all areas of learning.
 We also ensure that children experience a range of trips offsite to develop their experiences and learning further.